dromorobo/MSX-wifi/README.md

 - any terminal program that recognizes the interface you use

 PREPARE - NMS1250 interface
-- (optional) remove all modem components form NMS1250
+- (optional) remove all modem components from NMS1250
 - connect ESP8266 with 5V adapter or level shifters to Z8530 (or 8251, depending on cartridge)

 PREPARE - ESP